Skip to main content

 Floating

-You should specific the floating option which can be either true or an object describing the position of the floating group.
+You should specify the floating option which can be either true or an object describing the position of the floating group.

 The position property of the floating object accepts combinations of top, left, bottom and right.